List of The Sopranos characters: Hesh Rabkin

 Herman "Hesh" Rabkin is played by Jerry Adler.
 In June 2020, casting directors Georgianne Walken and Sheila Jaffe said that Jerry Stiller had been originally set to play Hesh, but due to scheduling issues, Adler was cast quickly.
 Hesh is a loan shark and advisor to Tony Soprano; the same role he performed for Tony's father, mob captain Johnny Soprano.
-Hesh is a Jewish businessman that made his initial fortune in the recording industry, founding "F-Note Records" during the 1950s and 1960s, bringing many young black musicians to prominence, and receiving royalties by being credited as a co-writer on many songs.
+Hesh is a Jewish businessman who made his initial fortune in the recording industry, founding "F-Note Records" during the 1950s and 1960s, bringing many young black musicians to prominence, and receiving royalties by being fraudulently credited as a co-writer on many songs.
 He first appeared in "The Sopranos" ("Pilot").
 Hesh is thought to be a composite character, inspired by real life music mogul Morris "Mo" Levy, the founder of Roulette Records with connections to the Mafia, who owned a string of racehorses.

 Hesh first appeared while working with Tony on setting up a scam to defraud HMO medical insurance companies through their debtor, Alex Mahaffey.
 Hesh accompanied Big Pussy to a waterfall to intimidate Mahaffey into participating.
 Later, Hesh advised Tony against getting involved with the Teitlemanns, a family of Hasidic Jews, in a dispute over ownership of their hotel.
 Hesh's predictions of their obstinacy proved correct.
 Hesh was able to help Tony end a particularly arduous "negotiation" with a threat of castration.

 In "A Hit Is a Hit," Hesh helped Tony's nephew Christopher Moltisanti to realize his girlfriend, Adriana La Cerva, had little aptitude for work in the music business.
 Chris made contact with Hesh on behalf of Massive Genius, a rapper who claimed Hesh owed compensation to the widow of a black musician he allegedly defrauded.
 Hesh also sold Ralph Cifaretto the ill-fated racehorse, Pie-O-My.
-In the final season premiere, "Members Only," Hesh and his son-in-law, Eli, were attacked by members of Phil Leotardo's crew.
+In the final season premiere, "Members Only", Hesh and his son-in-law, Eli, were attacked by members of Phil Leotardo's crew.
 They targeted Eli because they thought he was making collections on their turf without permission, so they set fire to Eli's gas tank to get him and Hesh out of the car, and then set about beating Eli.
 Eli was then seriously hurt in a hit-and-run accident, while trying to escape the mobsters, and Hesh was punched in the face.

-In the episode "Chasing It," Hesh gives Tony a $200,000 bridge loan to help Tony cover a string of gambling losses.
+In the episode "Chasing It", Hesh gives Tony a $200,000 bridge loan to help Tony cover a string of gambling losses.
 Tony fails to repay the loan on time and starts berating Hesh about the vig on the loan, which was $3,000 per week.
 When Hesh's girlfriend, Renata, dies of a stroke, Tony offers brief, impersonal words of sympathy, repays Hesh's $200k loan, and immediately leaves, seemingly signaling the end of their friendship.
 This is Hesh's last appearance on the show.